Ivan951236/ivans-font-buffet-docs/README.md

 ### Adding New Pages

-Adding a new page to the wiki is easy!
+Adding a new page to the documentation is easy!
 After creating a fork of this repository, edit it by following these steps:
 1. Add your page in the appropriate place by editing the `mkdocs.yml` file.
 You can even create new sections if you don't see one that fits your needs!
 2. Create a Markdown file in the location you specified in the previous step, and that's it!